Banknotes of the Canadian dollar: Counterfeiting

 Efforts to reduce counterfeiting in recent years have sharply reduced the number of counterfeit notes in circulation.
 The number of counterfeit notes passed annually in Canada peaked in 2004, when 553,000 counterfeit notes were passed.
 Counterfeiting has decreased annually since that peak, with only 53,536 notes passed in 2010.
 The new Frontier series of banknotes significantly improves security primarily by using a polymer substrate to make up the note instead of the previously used fabric.
 Even as Canada's counterfeiting problem escalated, the shift to polymer was viewed as too expensive.
 A polymer note costs 19 cents to produce, compared to 9 cents for a typical cotton-paper note.
-All older cotton-paper banknotes prior to the 2013 polymer series are now considered unfit for circulation due to their lacking of modern security features, such as a metallic stripe.
+All older cotton-paper banknotes prior to the 2013 polymer series are now considered unfit for circulation due to their lack of modern security features, such as a metallic stripe.
 Financial institutions must return the banknotes to the Bank of Canada, which will destroy them.
 Individuals may keep the banknotes indefinitely.

 Counterfeiting is measured using a system borrowed from chemistry known as parts per million (PPM).
-Normally used to judge the potency of molecules in a solution, PPM in the counterfeit sense refers to the number of fake banknotes found in circulation for every one million genuine notes.
+Normally used to judge the potency of molecules in a solution, PPM in the counterfeiting sense refers to the number of fake banknotes found in circulation for every one million genuine notes.
 In 1990, Canada's counterfeit ratio was just 4 PPM, ranking its currency among the most secure in the world.
 By the late 1990s, the rise of powerful and affordable home computers, store-bought graphics software, easy-to-use scanners and colour ink-jet printers were breeding a new generation of counterfeiters.
-The number of fake Canadian bills rose as high as 117 PPM by 1997.
-In 2004 Canada's counterfeit rate had ballooned to 470 PPM.
+The number of fake Canadian notes rose as high as 117 PPM by 1997.
+In 2004 Canada's counterfeiting rate had ballooned to 470 PPM.
 In 2012, the counterfeiting rate had fallen to its lowest point, at 28 PPM.
 It has since started modestly rising to 36 PPM in 2014.
 The Bank of Canada's medium-term planning target is to stay below 30 PPM.
 Most G20 nations used 50 PPM as their benchmark to stay below.